 Parkinson's is progressive, which means changes continue inside the brain over time.
 Doctors measure the stages by a careful assessment your symptoms.
 The Hoehn and Yahr Scale is one common tool that looks at the severity of symptoms.The Unified Parkinson Disease Rating Scale evaluates mental clarity and function, behavior and mood, activities of daily living, and movement.
 Staging can help determine the best treatment.

 Levodopa (L-dopa) is a drug that the brain converts into dopamine.
 It's been used since the 1970s and is still the most effective Parkinson's medication.
 It reduces bradykinesia and rigidity, helping people to move more easily.
 Eventually, levodopa may wear off quickly.
 It should not be taken with a high-protein diet.
-Common side effects are nausea, vomiting, and drowsiness.
+Levodopa is most commonly combined with carbidopa to prevent nausea and vomiting, allowing more levodopa to get to the brain.
+Other side effects include drowsiness.
 Hallucinations, paranoia, and involuntary movements (dyskinesias) may happen with long-term use.

 Treatment: Dopamine Agonists